 When choosing a dress you might want to factor in the type of shoes.
 This can be especially important when looking at short dresses, where the shoes are more on show.

 As well as a dress you might also choose a veil, again there are many different styles as you can see from the image below

-After paying the deposit and ordering a dress it takes four to six months for the wedding dress to be made and delivered to Bridal Wishes.
-If you haven’t got that amount of time then Off the peg dresses can also be purchased with a quicker turn around time The bride is then invited to come and try on the dress and the remainder of the balance of the dress is paid off.
+A wedding dress can often take four to six months from the time you pay the deposit, for it to be made and delivered.
+If you haven’t got that amount of time then Off the peg dresses can also be purchased from boutiques like Bridal Wishes with quicker turnaround time.
+When the dress has been created, the bride is invited back to the studio to try it on.
+This is when the remainder of the balance is paid.
 The dress can then go to a local seamstress to make any final adjustments.